When Can I Safely Socialize My Puppy?

 The Second Vaccine

-Due to the antibodies from mom being super efficient (and, let’s face it, a bit overly efficient sometimes), we can’t always fully trust the first vaccine.
+Due to the antibodies from mom being super efficient (in fact, a bit overly efficient sometimes), we can’t always fully trust the first vaccine.
 That’s why we can’t open up our puppy’s world until after the second vaccine.

 7 days after the second vaccine, you can do the following - in addition to continuing the activities listed above: